Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 the site it's based on event-driven architecture.

-You have more control over logic, this is executed on-demand when no one uses your app guess what you will be not charged you only pay when you got a request and the process CPU time of your request.
+You have more control over logic, this is executed on-demand when no one uses your app guess what, you will not be charged, you only pay when you got a request and the CPU processing time of your request.

 These requests are handled by the cloud providers using a service called API gateway.